stendler/tootbench/README.md

     - subscribe to users of other instances
 - client
   - configurable how many users post and how many users listen
-  - wait endldessly until shutdown
+  - wait endlessly until shutdown
+  - maybe: integration test with a mock server --> are the intervals really 1 sec each per thread? (should be visible in the logs as well though)
 - docker-compose: limit resources / set min reserved

 - use vm machine type without bursts: m3-medium (?) - e2-standard-2 should be fine - maybe n2 for 10 gig egress instead of 4